graphtastic/subgraph-dgraph-software-supply-chain/docs/design/design--guac-to-dgraph.md

 The design is founded on three core principles to ensure a robust and scalable solution:

 1.  **Decoupling & Resilience**: The pipeline is separated into two distinct phases: extraction and loading.
 This modularity, connected via an intermediate file-based representation, ensures that a failure in one stage (e.g., a network issue during loading) does not require a costly restart of the entire process.

     This decoupling also facilitates a powerful open-source collaboration model.
 Individual open-source projects can run a CI job (e.g., a GitHub Action) that, after generating build artifacts like SBOMs, runs a local GUAC instance.
 This instance builds and enriches the graph for that specific project.
 The CI job then exports the complete graph as a compressed RDF file, which is published as a standard release artifact alongside binaries and source code.
 The centralized Dgraph instance can then fetch these RDF artifacts from many different projects and ingest them in a single bulk operation using the Dgraph Bulk Loader.
 For more continuous updates, the Live Loader will also be supported.
 2.  **High Fidelity**: The extraction process is driven by the GUAC project's own pre-existing `.graphql` query files.
 This guarantees that data is fetched exactly as the source application's developers intended, improving reliability and significantly reducing long-term maintenance overhead.
 3.  **Maximum Performance**: The architecture uses the most efficient tool for each job.
 For the massive initial data population, it leverages Dgraph's offline **Bulk Loader**.
 For all subsequent incremental updates, it uses the online **Live Loader**, ensuring maximum ingestion throughput in all scenarios.

 #### 1.3.
 Summary of Key Architectural Decisions

 *   **Core Architecture**: A decoupled, two-phase ETL pipeline where data is first extracted from the GUAC GraphQL API to compressed RDF files, and then loaded into Dgraph from those files.
 *   **Technology Stack**: A Node.js and TypeScript environment to natively leverage the powerful, low-level tooling from The Guild's GraphQL ecosystem.
 *   **Query Strategy**: A high-fidelity approach using GUAC's own pre-defined `.graphql` files as the primary source for extraction queries, with optional support for dynamic query generation.
 *   **Data Deduplication**: A schema-driven "upsert" strategy, enabled by programmatically augmenting the source schema with Dgraph's `@id` directive on natural business keys.
 This pushes the complexity of deduplication down into the database layer, which is optimized for the task.

 ### 2. Foundational Concepts: GraphQL as a Data Lingua Franca

 To architect a successful migration pipeline, one must first understand the nuances of using GraphQL—a protocol designed for selective data retrieval—for bulk data export.
+Within the Graphtastic ecosystem, we recognize two distinct domains of data exchange. **GraphQL is the lingua franca of the real-time API layer**, governing all inter-service communication through the supergraph.
+For the specific challenge of *bulk data ingestion*, **RDF serves as the high-performance lingua franca**, acting as the intermediate format between the extractor and the Dgraph loaders.
+This document focuses on the latter as an implementation strategy.

 #### 2.1.
 The Impedance Mismatch: Understanding GraphQL's Design for Bulk Data